 Hermann of Winzenburg-Reinhausen, educated as boy by his uncle, bishop Udo of Hildesheim, was a member of the close entourage of Emperor Heinrich V (2); he accompagnied him to Italy in 1111, and fought for the emperor during the feud with the rebellious Saxon and Thuringian nobles.
-I won't go into detail here, but after his coronation as emperor, Heinrich V asserted his power more strongly and alienated several high ranking nobles, among the Duke Lothar of Saxony (3) and Landgrave Ludwig of Thuringia
+I won't go into detail here, but after his coronation as emperor, Heinrich V asserted his power more strongly and alienated several high ranking nobles, among them Duke Lothar of Saxony (3) and Landgrave Ludwig of Thuringia

 , during the great diet in Mainz in January 1114 where he married Matilda, daughter of Henry I of England and Normandy.
 Lothar, barefoot and in a penitent's robe, threw himself at Heinrich's feet and was received back into grace and his possessions.
 Ludwig of Thuringia was taken prisoner and put in irons - obviously against prior agreements.
 Several nobles left the diet in protest; a highly significant action in the Middle Ages.

-One may wonder what young Matilda (she was 12 a t the time) thought about the events.
+One may wonder what young Matilda (she was 12 at the time) thought about the events.
 If she learned to be uncompromising there, she missed the second part of the lesson.
 Lothar of Saxony turned against the emperor the moment he put a foot in his own dukedom, and easily gained followers in Saxony and Thuringia, among them the bishop of Halberstadt.
 The sons of the landgrave managed to capture some of Heinrich's men and put them in exchange for Ludwig's freedom.

-In February 1115, a battle was fought at the Welfesholz near Mansfeld (south-eastern foothills of the Harz) which turned out a decisive victory for Lothar.
+In February 1115, a battle was fought near Mansfeld (south-eastern foothills of the Harz) which turned out a decisive victory for Lothar.
 Heinrich's commander Hoyer of Mansfield fell, and Hermann of Winzenburg soon thereafter joined Lothar's alliance.
 The move is understandable since his lands lay in the sphere of influence of Lothar, and Heinrich V was in no position to defend his former vassal.
 Saxony was effectively lost to him.